 Hiking Hermanus is almost synonymous with the Fernkloof Nature Reserve because it forms an integral part of the hiking experience.
-Most of the beautiful and famous ‘Cliff Path’ walk from the New harbour to Grotto beach falls under the Fernkloof Nature Reserve and long stretches of the Cliff Path are wheelchair friendly.
+Most of the beautiful and famous ‘Cliff Path’ walk from the New harbour to Grotto beach falls under the Fernkloof Nature Reserve and there are long stretches of the Cliff Path which are wheelchair friendly.

 Fernkloof Nature Reserve.

 There are almost 60 kilometers of hiking trails of varying degrees of difficulty to choose from.